Documents required to file a patent in Argentina

 Patent process in Argentina

-3. Examination: the term to pay the Exam fee is 18 months from the date of filing.
-Patent examiners conduct a search in national and international databases to determine if the application meets the requirements of patentability.
+You must pay the examination fee within 18 months from the filing date.
+INPI examiners then conduct a thorough search of national and international databases to determine whether your invention meets the legal requirements for patentability.

 EXTRA